Deep Unfolding Network with Spatial Alignment for multi-modal MRI reconstruction

 \section{Discussion}

-In this section, we first compare the convergence performance of the proposed DUN-SA with other methods during the training process.
-Then, we conduct experiments to evaluate the performance under different scales of misalignment.
-We further compare its spatial alignment capabilities with those of alternative methods.
+In this section, we first compare the convergence performance of our proposed DUN-SA method with other methods during the training process.
+Subsequently, we carry out experiments to assess its performance under varying degrees of misalignment.
+Furthermore, we compare its spatial alignment capabilities with those of alternative methods.
 We evaluate the adaptability of the reconstruction performance in scenarios where the reference data is imperfect.
 Ablation studies are conducted to determine the optimal number of stages and to validate the advantages of the key components.
 We employ DUN-SA to execute a model verification experiment aimed at elucidating the operational mechanism behind the network modules.
 Finally, we analyze the model complexity.